xiaopan-de/vp_tutorial/SystemC_TLM/tlm_demo1/README.md

 ##  4. Simulation and Outputs
-Compile and execute TLM_demo1 will give the following outputs:
+Compile and execute TLM_demo1 will print the following outputs:
 ```
 ./tlm_demo1